freiheit-com/kuberpult/README.md

 ### Environments

 There are 2 environments involved:
-* *target*: this is where the services will be deployed (where the version changes happen).
+* *target*:  this is where the services will be deployed (where the version changes happen), *target* can be either a single `environment` or `environmentGroup` in the case of `environmentGroup` the train will run for all environments belonging to this `environmentGroup`, if one of those environments fails, the train will fail too.
 * *upstream*: this is where the system tests are run.
 It is also the source for the *versions* of the apps.

 ---